Senior Policy Advisor

 A proven and effective leader in law enforcement, Jim Davis has nearly 30 years of criminal investigative, intelligence and homeland security experience at both the state and federal level.

-Prior to joining Bose Public Affairs Group, Davis served as executive director of the Colorado Department of Public Safety.
-In addition, Davis was a member of the cabinet of Colorado Governor John Hickenlooper and served as homeland security advisor and criminal justice policy advisor to the Governor.
+Prior to joining Bose Public Affairs Group, Jim served as executive director of the Colorado Department of Public Safety.
+In addition, Jim was a member of the cabinet of Colorado Governor John Hickenlooper and served as homeland security advisor and criminal justice policy advisor to the Governor.
 He continues to serve as the security representative in Denver for the National Football League.

-Before working for Governor Hickenlooper, Davis retired after serving 26 years in the FBI.
-His last assignment was as Special Agent in Charge of the Denver Division where Davis was responsible for all investigative and intelligence operations for the FBI in Colorado and Wyoming.
+Before working for Governor Hickenlooper, Jim retired after serving 26 years in the FBI.
+His last assignment was as Special Agent in Charge of the Denver Division where Jim was responsible for all investigative and intelligence operations for the FBI in Colorado and Wyoming.

 Previously, he served as the Assistant Special Agent in Charge of the Indianapolis Division.
 His career highlights include overseeing the only successful domestic investigation and disruption of an al-Qaeda terrorist plot; serving as the senior federal law enforcement official for the 2008 Democratic National Convention; directing a four-year undercover operation that resulted in the conviction of more than two dozen public officials and organized crime figures in Chicago and 10 years of service as a SWAT operator.